jjgrainger/PostTypes/CONTRIBUTING.md

 # Contributing

-First, thank you for taking the time to contribute to [PostTypes](https://github.com/jjgrainger/PostTypes), you're amazing! :tada: :clap: :raised_hands:
+First, thank you for taking the time to contribute to [PostTypes](https://github.com/jjgrainger/PostTypes), you're amazing! 🎉 👏 🙌

 All contributions are welcome and appreciated.
 It is recommend you read through this document before making your first contribution.